BZFlag-Dev/central/README.md

 Database Setup
 --------------

-This assumes the phpbb database is 'forum' with a prefix of 'phpbb_', the central services database is 'central', and the central services user is 'central'.
+This assumes the phpBB database is 'forum' with a prefix of 'phpbb_', the central services database is 'central', and the central services user is 'central'.
 Adjust the below to match your environment.

 ```mysql